Bernice Gordon: History of puzzling

 Having loved doing puzzles as a child, Gordon started creating her own puzzles for fun in the early 1950s, shortly after her first husband died.
 Soon after, she started submitting them to Margaret Farrar, the first puzzle editor of The New York Times.
 Despite 6 or 7 quick rejections (due to "Too many abbreviations", unfamiliar words, etc.), her first puzzle was accepted by the Times in 1952, a weekday puzzle for which she was paid $5 or $10.
-According to current puzzle editor Will Shortz, this was the first of over 150 puzzles from her the NYTimes would subsequently print.
+According to current puzzle editor Will Shortz, this was the first of over 150 puzzles of hers that the NYTimes would subsequently print.
 In 1955, she was assigned the 'Sunday stumper'.
 This was the first of 9 Sunday puzzles she would author for the Times.

 At age 95, she became the oldest known crossword puzzle writer for The New York Times.
 She subsequently broke her own record by being published in the Times at age 96, 97, 98 99, and again at age 100.
 Gordon published thousands of puzzles during her 60+ year career, and continued to write new puzzles daily.
 She called herself a "cruciverbalist," and credited her productivity to chronic insomnia.